The Next Step for Young Adults Interested in Turkey Hunting

 - Participate in a field workshop that provides specialized training in turkey hunting and safety, and

-- Hunt wild turkey under the supervision and guidance of a safe, experienced adult hunter serving as a mentor on a special day set aside just for youth.
+- Hunt wild turkey under the supervision and guidance of a safe, experienced adult hunter serving as a mentor on a special day set aside just for young adults.

 Part One - Shooting Instruction and Practice

 One of the most important elements for becoming a safe and ethical hunter is practicing and developing shooting skills.
 In the first part of the program, young hunters spend time learning how to safely and properly shoot a shotgun at the target range with experienced shooting instructors.
 Young hunters will practice the fundamentals of shotgun shooting and firearms safety by receiving hands-on instruction at the target range prior to the hunt.
 Shooting a shotgun for turkey is similar to shooting a rifle because it involves "aiming" versus "pointing" a shotgun.
 It is a skill learned and developed through practice at the target range.